vcgalpin/xps_dcc_app/README.md

 Two Docker images are available:

-* Provides a demo version of the web application: https://github.com/vcgalpin/tempdb_simple_web_docker
+* https://github.com/vcgalpin/tempdb_simple_web_docker provides a demo version of the web application
-* Provides the web app together with a bash shell: https://github.com/vcgalpin/tempdb_web_shell_docker
+*  https://github.com/vcgalpin/tempdb_web_shell_docker provides the web app together with a bash shell

 The Docker images include all required packages.
 When a container is run from an image, the relevant database tables are created.